Festivals in Brighton timeline

 Brighton Fringe - England’s largest arts festival and one of the biggest Fringe festivals in the world.
 Brighton Fringe is the city’s answer to Edinburgh and offers the perfect complement of cabaret, comedy, classical concerts, club nights, theatre, exhibitions and more from its vast programme.

-Artists Open Houses - taking place every May during the Brighton Festival, Brighton Artists Open Houses is the biggest free arts event in Britain, offering a fantastic opportunity to see artwork displayed in a domestic setting, as well as buy affordable work direct from local artists.
+Artists Open Houses - taking place every May Brighton Artists Open Houses is the biggest free arts event in Britain, offering a fantastic opportunity to see artwork displayed in a domestic setting, as well as buy affordable work direct from local artists.

 HOUSE - the sister festival to Artists Open Houses is a contemporary and visual arts event exploring the theme of art and the domestic space.

 Charleston Festival - home and country meeting place for the writers, painters and intellectuals known as the Bloomsbury Group, Charleston Festival conjurs up an impressive array of literary and artistic heavyweights for a rousing mix of talks, discussions, films and workshops.

-The Great Escape - Europe's leading new music festival, the Great Escape showcases 400+ new artists from across the globe in 30+ venues over 3 days.
-Past local performers made big include The Maccabees, British Sea Power and Rizzle Kicks.
+The Great Escape - Europe's leading new music festival, the Great Escape showcases over 200 new local and international artists across 35 venues over 3 days.

-Elderflower Festival - Family-friendly 'boutique' festival at Bentley Estate in the Sussex countryside.
+Elderflower Festival - Family-friendly 'boutique' festival in the Sussex countryside.
 Packed with activities for kids of all ages, music & entertainment, locally sourced food, a woodland spa & lots of magical touches!
-Festival is ticketed - see website for details.

 Festival of Nature - a celebration of local wildlife and wildlife-friendly living.